tmazitov/ft_irc_tester/README.md

 * test server by yourself with ready to use client

 ### How to run automatic test
-Programm will test your IRC server
+Program will test your IRC server

 1. Run your IRC server.